 The psychology department has selected a subset of intended student learning outcomes from the American Psychological Association (APA) Guidelines for the Undergraduate Major (2013).
-The learning outcomes are tied to each required course in the major (click here for PDF of curriculum map).
+The learning outcomes are tied to each required course in the major (click here for a PDF of curriculum map for the BA degree).
 The department's five intended student learning outcomes are:

 - Knowledge Base in Psychology: Majors will demonstrate fundamental knowledge and comprehension of the major concepts, theoreticalperspectives , historical trends, and empirical findings in psychology.

 - Scientific Inquiry and Critical Thinking: Majors will engage in scientific reasoning and critical thinking, including effective research methodology in solving problems related to behavior and mental processes.This includes psychology information literacy and interpreting, designing and conducting basic psychological research.

 - Ethical and Social Responsibility in a Diverse World: Majors will develop ethically and socially responsible behaviors for professional and personal settings, including development of values that build diverse communities.